umd-lib/staffdirectory-ldap/README.md

 # staffdirectory-ldap

-Java application for generating an Excel spreadsheet from LDAP.
+Java application for generating an output documents using Staff Directory data retrieved from LDAP.

-**Warning**: This is PROOF-OF-CONCEPT code only.

 ## Application configuration

 ### Google Sheets configuration

+This application utilizes a Google Sheets document to provide data and configuration to the application.

 This application communicates with Google via a Google service account, and the private key file for the account must be accessible to the application.